Neurological - Case 1

 Negatives:

-- Lack of associated nausea or sensitivity to light
+- Lack of associated nausea or photophobia

 Positives:

-- Lack of response to over-the-counter pain medications
+- Lack of response to pain medication

 Negatives:

-- Absence of fever, vision changes, or other neurological symptoms
+- Absence of other neurological symptoms

 Past Medical History